KULT-NTNU/ZEN-PhD-Course/README.md

 You can choose between two modes of participation that will be awarded with 7.5 ECT:

-- Written final report (15-20 pages) based on literature used in lectures and your own project
+- Written final report (15-20 pages) based on literature used in lectures (at least one central reference in the report should be from the lectures) and your own project.
+You choose one peer reviewed journal in your field and follow its formal requirements.
+Please indicate which journal you have chosen when submitting the report.
-- Participation in 66% of meetings + conference paper (8-10 pages) + presentation of paper in final "conference"
+- Participation in 66% of meetings + conference paper (6-8 pages) + presentation of paper in final "conference".
+You choose one peer reviewed conference in your field and follow its formal requirements.
+Please indicate which conference when submitting the paper.

-In both modes the deliverable has to be connected to one of ZEN's pilot areas
+In both modes the deliverable has to be connected to one of ZEN's pilot areas, which means that there should be at least a discussion of what the hypotheses and findings of paper or report mean for at least one of the pilots.

+The deadline for both paper and report is 15 June 2018.
+If you are writing a report you are free to present in the "conference" as well but there is no obligation to do so.

+The assessment of the papers and reports will be organized as peer review process.
+You are welcome to suggest one or more peer reviewers that you want to read and comment on your papers or reports.
+This process may take a while but we will find a solution in case you need the points awarded before the autumn.

+Submission happens through e-mail to thomas.berker@ntnu.no

 # Program